-Turo’s protection plan is not available to hosts whose vehicles are listed outside of Quebec, Ontario, and Alberta.
-The plans do not apply to hosts in the US or Canada who have declined a protection plan in order to provide their own commercial rental insurance to their customers.
+Turo’s protection plan is not available to hosts whose vehicles are listed outside of Alberta, Nova Scotia, Ontario, and Quebec.
+The plans do not apply to hosts who have declined a protection plan in order to provide their own commercial rental insurance to their customers.

 This article describes protection options for Canadian vehicle hosts.
-If you are booking via Turo, please check out our other article customized for guests to understand your protections as a guest.
+If you are booking via Turo, please check out our other article customized for guests for details about your protections as a guest.

 The plan provides $2M in liability protection provided by our insurance partner Intact Financial Corporation as well as physical damage coverage.

 A rental car company that can offer commercial rental liability insurance directly to their guests and for their vehicles may choose to decline the Turo protection.
 If a rental car company chooses to decline the Turo protection, they must provide commercial insurance that is verified by Turo prior to the host renting out their vehicles.
 A company or person that chooses to do this is known as a Commercial Host.

 For hosts to qualify for physical damage coverage during the delivery and reservation period, Turo must have the following documentation: (1) clear photo documentation of the areas the host is seeking coverage for taken within 24 hours of the start and end of the trip; or (2) Other evidence (e.g. a police report, 3rd party report) that confirms the damage took place during the trip.